baj31415/baj31415.github.io/_pages/about.md

 Previously, I worked as a founding employee and assistant manager of the robotics focused VC and startup accelerator [IHFC](https://www.ihfc.co.in/).
 Previously to which, I worked on model predictive control as an intern at IIT Delhi with [S.K.
 Saha](https://scholar.google.co.in/citations?hl=en&user=9Td4hFMAAAAJ&view_op=list_works&sortby=pubdate), which followed my earlier experience developing delivery drones with [SRMUAV](https://www.youtube.com/@srmuav3921).

-I am passionate about working on architectures for perception, representation learning and decision making tasks.
-My current research interests revolve around reinforcement learning, generative models, interpretability and neuro-inspired AI architectures.
+I am interested in robust and interpretable task planning and decision making for robots.
+Currently, I work on vision-language models, uncertainty quantification, generative models for planning and reinforcement learning.

 # News